jeremistderechte/comparison_embeddings/README.md

    ```
    If you don't want to use poetry there is also a requirements.txt.

+   pgadmin4 will be installed over pip, you need to create folders for that if not already made:

+    ```bash
+    sudo mkdir / var / lib / pgadmin
+    sudo mkdir / var / log / pgadmin
+    sudo chown \ $USER / var / lib / pgadmin
+    sudo chown \ $USER / var / log / pgadmin
+    ```
 3. **Activate the Virtual Environment**
    Enter the virtual environment created by Poetry: